opencerta/specs/digital-health-certificates.md

 ![Digital Inclusion Foundation logo](images/dif-logo.png "Digital Inclusion Foundation")

-# OpenCerta Certificates
-# A Vision for Digital Health Certificates
+# OpenCerta Certificates  <br />A Vision for Digital Health Certificates

 # Abstract
----

 This specification describes a mechanism for the issuance of tamper-evident, verifiable digital health certificates, their ecosystem, and establishing resources for its validation.